 Enter “New Latitude” aka the most amazing big house on the most amazing little island.
 When you go to Captiva Island you do not even feel like you are in the states anymore if you did not know otherwise.
 The vegetation and landscape make you feel like you have been transported to some Bahamian oasis minus the VERY expensive airplane ticket and long flight.
 The beaches are very empty for the most part especially compared to the beaches of Fort Meyers.
 Captiva makes you feel like you are hundreds of miles from the mainland and reality as soon as you cross the bridge that takes you from Sanibel to Captiva.
 There are tons of exotic birds, dolphins, manatees and other marine life every where you look.
 Not to mention the insane amount of gorgeous seashells that I had never seen before coming to this part of Florida.
 I love the Gulf.
 All of it.
 If you have read my blog or social media channels at all you know that I am obsessed with the blue water, powdery sand, and shells that she offers and I just can’t wait for a trip to Destin with my family in June.
 But I will also say, I think this stretch of coast and the dozen or more islands near here are probably Florida’s best kept “secret”.

 In addition to the beautiful surroundings, Captiva offers some spectacular culinary options and there is enough places to choose from that you have ample selection.
 We ate at a few places again on this trip that we had discovered on the Sanibel trip and of course we had to try several new ones.
 The food on Captiva does not disappoint and you really can’t go wrong with any of the restaurants there.
 Some of my most favorites on the island include the Bubble room, Mucky Ducks, The Green Light, Mad Hatters, O.C.
 Otters, and Doc Fords.
-There is too much to say on the food here for this post alone but I will include a post soon with the skinny on our favorite restaurants on Captiva.
+There is too much to say on the food here for this post alone but check out this post on our favorite restaurants on Captiva.